 There are several benefits to having a Virginia marijuana card, even if you plan to grow your own marijuana and adult-use possession is legal.

 Access to Marijuana Products Now

-Even after the adult-use law goes into effect in July, your employer can test and terminate you for the presence of THC in your system.
+Even though adult-use legalization is now in effect, your employer can test and terminate you for the presence of THC in your system.
 However, having a marijuana card may provide some protection from adverse action being taken against you if you are using medical marijuana on your own time and off the clock.

 There are several exceptions, including people who work in the transportation industry, safety workers, and those who work for Federal contractors.
 And Virginia is an at-will state, which means that your employment can be terminated for just about any reason.
 However, Governor Northam signed a bill earlier this year that may prevent you from getting fired if you test positive for THC—provided you have a marijuana card.